raspberrypilearning/noobs-install/elcapitan.md

 ![DOS](images/osx/3_dos.png)

-7. When the format has completed click on *Done*
+7. When the format has completed click on *Done*.

 ![Format](images/osx/4_format.png)

-## Copying over the files.
+## Copying over the files

 1. OS X automatically extracts downloaded zip files, so in your Downloads folder you should see a folder titled *NOOBS* with some version numbers after it.

 ![NOOBS files](images/osx/5_files.png)

-2. Open up a new *Finder* window and navigate to the SD Card.
+2. Open up a new *Finder* window and navigate to the SD card.
 It is best to position the two windows side by side.

 ![Ready to copy](images/osx/6_precopy.png)

-3. Select all the files in the *NOOBS* folder and drag them into the SD Card window.
+3. Select all the files in the *NOOBS* folder and drag them into the SD card window.

 ![copying](images/osx/7_copy.png)

 4. Eject the SD card.

-4. That's it.
-You're finished.
-Click on the link below the image to learn how to install Raspbian Jesse on your Raspberry Pi.
+4. That's it- you're finished.
+Click on the link below the image to learn how to install Raspbian Jessie on your Raspberry Pi.